About Skeptoid | Press info | Contact

 So, in the interest of improved public relations, I'm going with the flow.
 If rationally examining pseudoscientific claims makes me an evil skeptoid debunkatron, so be it.
 I'll even help out by so identifying myself up front.

-I have a great wife, two terrific kids who are smarter than me, a cat who's dumber than me, and some assorted koi who haven't yet been evaluated.
-We all live happily on the beautiful and sunny southern California coast.
+I have a great wife, two terrific kids who are smarter than me, a dog who's dumber than me, and some assorted koi who haven't yet been evaluated.
+We all live happily in beautiful and sunny central Oregon.

 Pictures and bio for media | Contact